pgrange/cloudMe/README.rst

 will create two new machines, fresh copies from of the template.
 Those machines will have generated names and the template's disk is set to read-only before creating the clones.
 The clones will run without graphical interface.

+In order to organize your VMs they are grouped.
+This is done using a two level hierarchy :

+- groups will represent a kind of platform, a set of machines you use for a service.
+- types will be subgroups of servers that will group VMs by function.

+When nothing is specified, using vminstanciate, machines will be created in group "group" and of type "default".

 Using description file
 ----------------------